Engee documentation

 Details

-The saturation point of the output signal, set as a positive real number.
+The saturation point of the output signal is set as a real positive number.

 Dependencies

-To use this parameter, set the Model parameters to cubic and the Type of Non-Linearity to OPsat.
+To use this parameter, set the Model parameter to cubic and the Type of Non-Linearity parameter to OPsat.

 Default value